 What is the news, if it’s not broadcast with some form of ulterior motive?
 Has this ever been the case?
 Ever?
 Don’t know.
 Don’t think so.
 For the organism in question is forever holistically tied to what fuels it and maintains its growth.
 Mass media is a publicly traded business.
 And all such businesses fundamentally do two things: they grow, or they die.

-And, like all such businesses, it metabolizes its energy from a single source.
+And, like all such businesses, it produces its energy, metabolically, from a single source.

 The best example I could come up with of it not being that was socialist or union-based pamphlets and things, distributed to members to keep them informed about the collective.
 It maybe talked about the daily/weekly goings-on, leaders to be elected, big decisions to be voted on, someone’s spouse took a dive, threw his back out, had a couple fingers chopped off working the assembly line, and anybody who’s able to pitch in should if they can, to keep the rest of the family from starving or facing eviction or whatever.